Dynamsoft/document-viewer-javascript/README.md

 ### Data Management

 Data management is to manage the data which is imported into DDV.
-It is managed from the following two aspects:
+It is managed from the following three aspects:

 - Document Management: Document creation/deletion/merging, etc.
 - Page management: Pages in documents loading/saving/deleting/moving, etc.
+- Annotation management:  Adding/deleting/selecting/dragging/resizing/rotating annotations, etc.

 ### Viewers